hoalasama/forum-website/README.md

 ##
 following the post :
 ##
-notification on following post :
+notification for new comment in following post :
+##
+notification when someone reply your comment :
+##
+notification on new reply in comment that you replied :
 ##
 report post, category, bug :
 ##